Black-headed woodpecker: Flocks

 Black-headed woodpeckers are usually found in groups with other bird species.
 These bird waves consist of larger flock sizes, which allow birds to worry less about predators and spend more time foraging.
 Black-headed woodpeckers are typically found in flocks with white-crested laughingthrushes (Garrulax leucolophus), lesser necklaced laughingthrushes (Garrulax monileger), and greater racket-tailed drongos (Dicrurus paradiseus).
 In these flocks, black-headed woodpeckers, along with the other birds, produce alarm calls when predators approach.

 Parasites

 The black-headed woodpecker is vulnerable to many parasites, including avian haemoproteid parasite, Haemoproteus bennetti, which has been detected in its blood.
 They are also susceptible to Picidae-specific parasites, including chewing lice, Picicola roberti, and quill mites, Picobia heeri, which inhabit the feather quills.

 Status and Conservation

 The black-headed woodpecker is currently classified as least concern, but populations are decreasing.
-This is mostly due to habitat destruction caused by human settlement and agricultural fields.
+This is mostly due to habitat destruction caused by human settlements and agricultural fields.

 In 2003, the black-headed woodpecker was declared a protected wildlife species by the Thai government.
 The species is also found in many wildlife sanctuaries across Thailand.